Browsing Tag

 In Turkish, "Straight" (the adjective) is written as: Düz Listen to this word pronounced (audio) Examples in sentences or statements "Is your hair naturally straight?"
 Saçın doğal olarak düz mü?
 "Go…

-In Tunisian Arabic, "Gaz cap" (the noun) is written using the Latin script as: (m) Tabou lkarhba Using the Arabic script, it is written as: طابو كرهبة (m) In Tunisian Arabic, "Gaz caps" (the noun) is written using the Latin script…
+In Tunisian Arabic, "Kilometre" (the noun, as in the measurement for distance) is written using the Latin script as: (m) Kilometre Using the Arabic script, it is written as: كيلوميتر (m) In Tunisian Arabic, "Kilometres" (the noun)…

 “Pyramid”, “Pyramids” in Lebanese Arabic